 SEA concluded that no environmental justice effects would result from the construction or operation of the proposed connection.
-There is not a substantial difference in the racial composition and economic status between the Village of Crestline or Crawford County as a whole and the area of the proposed connection.
+There is a lower proportion of minorities in the vicinity of the proposed connection site (3.4 percent) than the City Sidney as a whole (4.9 percent).
+The share of low-income residents (below the federal poverty level) in the area of the proposed connection is about the same as for the City of Sidney (9.5 percent vs. 10.7 percent), but slightly larger than for Shelby County as a whole (7.8 percent).
 SEA does not expect construction of the proposed connection to result in any significant adverse effects to any residents, regardless of race or income.
 Therefore, minority or low-income communities would not be disproportionately affected by the proposed project.